-The 5th Gas Fuelled Ships Conference, a three-day technical conference providing the very latest information on LNG as a fuel for the future, was held in Stavanger, Norway on 25-27 November 2014.
+The 6th Gas Fuelled Ships Conference, a two-day technical conference providing the very latest information on LNG and other ‘fuels of the future’, is being held in Hamburg, Germany on 10-12 November 2015.

-The conference is the only technical conference to combine a two day informative and knowledge based conference with technical visits giving delegates access to real life operations of current LNG vessels, and supply plants, as well as networking opportunities at its welcome reception and conference dinner.
+The conference is the only technical conference to combine an informative and knowledge based conference with technical visits giving delegates access to real life operations of current gas fuelled vessels, and supply plants, as well as networking opportunities at its welcome reception and conference dinner.

-This is a must attend event for ship owners and operators, policy makers, engine manufacturers, LNG carriers, LNG suppliers, ship builders, classification societies, ship designers, ship yards and port & terminal operators who are looking to benefit from a valuable insight into using LNG as a future maritime fuel.
+This is a must attend event for ship owners and operators, policy makers, engine manufacturers, ship builders, classification societies, ship designers, ship yards and port & terminal operators who are looking to benefit from a valuable insight into using gas as a maritime fuel.

 Latest Features, Views & Analysis

 Each year, the Gas Fuelled Ships Conference is supported by a number of major industry organisations connected with shipping and gas fuels and BIMCO and VDR have already confirmed their support for the 2015 Conference.